bkoz/odo-demo/README.md

 ```
 mkdir demo
 cd demo
+vscode .
 ```

-Launch vscode and open 2 terminals.
-Launch a web browser and login to the Openshift web console.
+Open 2 terminals in vscode, launch a web browser and login to the Openshift web console.

-From the web browser, login to an Openshift cluster.
-In the upper right menu under your name, choose `Copy Login Command -> Display Token` then copy the `server` and `token` arguments from the example `oc` command string.
+In the upper right menu under your name in the Openshift web console, choose `Copy Login Command -> Display Token` then copy the `server` and `token` arguments from the example `oc` command string.

 Perform the following steps using the `odo` client from a vscode terminal.